Mohit2352002/ToView-List/README.md

 # ToViewList | MERN
-A MERN stack app to keep track of online stuff, which you may want to view later.
+A MERN stack app to keep track of online stuff, which you may want to watch later.

 ## Built using